Roots to Resiliency

 - Supporting relational (animist) ways of being with grief

-Cost - The cost of this 8 week course is $295USD, paid by credit card or debit.
+Cost - The cost of this 8 week course is $355USD, paid by credit card or debit.

 Please reflect on your access to

-resources for folks who are coming from current and/or historically
+financial resources as you discern which tier.
+For folks coming from current and/or historically

 marginalized populations, such as queer and trans people, BIPOC, First Nations, and people living with disabilities, please reach out to me if price is a barrier.
 I would love to chat about what would be supportive for you.